will4skill/algo-review/README.md

 ## 2. Best Time to Buy and Sell Stock
 **Reference:** https://leetcode.com/problems/best-time-to-buy-and-sell-stock/

-**Input:** You are given an array prices where prices[i] is the price of a given stock on the ith day.
+**Description:** You are given an array prices where prices[i] is the price of a given stock on the ith day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.

 **Constraints:** 1 <= prices.length <= 10^5, 0 <= prices[i] <= 10^4